A relative approach to opinion formation: Model dynamics

 \section{Model dynamics}

-The aim of this section is to show how, in our relative opinion model, the phenomena of polarization, consensus formation, and periodicity may arise asymptotically.
-Here an important role is played by the agents' susceptibility weights as described by $A$ in Equation~(\ref{eq_ROM_description}).
-First, basic characteristics at a methodological level are discussed.
-Then, dynamics of the relative opinion model as a result of each agent's attentiveness are explained, before we exhaustively describe the asymptotic dynamics of the relative opinion model for $N=2$.
+The aim of this section is to show how the phenomena of polarization, consensus formation, and periodicity may arise in the long run in a relative opinion framework.
+First, we discuss basic properties of the model at a methodological level.
+Then, dynamics of the relative opinion model as a result of each agent's attentiveness are explained.
+Finally, we describe exhaustively (mostly in relation with Theorem \ref{th_k_cap} in the appendix) the asymptotic dynamics of the $N=2$ relative opinion model under the positive attentiveness condition.